Madara-coder/simpleFacade/README.md

-This is the simple project of the laravel for learning to make the simple facade.
+This is the simple project of the laravel for learning to make the simple custom facade.